248-357-5544 | csz.info@shaareyzedek.org

 More Details

-The CSZ Clergy, lay leaders and digital Gabbai welcome you to an engaging morning minyan in the Lee and Gerson Bernstein Chapel followed by a light breakfast and chat.
-You may also join on Zoom.
+The CSZ Clergy, lay leaders and digital Gabbai welcome you to an engaging evening minyan in the Bernstein Chapel.
+You may also join the service on Zoom.

 We utilize Siddur Sim Shalom.
 It is recommended that you purchase weekday morning, weekday afternoon, weekday evening and Shabbat books from the Rabbinical Assembly by clicking here.